June 26, 2024

 Christian Inclusion in the Church

 Most everyone in the church has an interest, or has been involved in, the homosexuality debate.
 The term heard most often is "inclusiveness," used mostly by the pro-homosexual advocates and the gay Chrisitan movement.
 They say that since Jesus loves us unconditionally, those who would truly follow Him will not allow exclusions in the church.
-True Christianity, they say, is a religion of inclusion, so inclusiveness must be the primary virtue of the church.
+True Christianity, they say, is a religion of inclusion, so inclusiveness must be a primary virtue of the church.

 Any proper discussion of Christian sexual ethics in the church must be founded upon biblical orthodoxy.
 Whether we in the church believe homosexual behavior is right or wrong, we must not be unloving nor judgmental when dealing with the issues.
 We are bound by Scripture to love as Jesus loved, offering grace and mercy to all people, including gays and lesbians.